Intake Cemetery, Sheffield

-Intake Cemetery is one of the city of Sheffield's many cemeteries.
-The cemetery, located at Intake, covers 12 acre, with the first interment taking place on 16 February 1880.
+Intake Cemetery (also known as Intake Village Cemetery) is one of the city of Sheffield's many cemeteries.
+The cemetery, located at Mansfield Road, Intake, Sheffield, South Yorkshire, England, covers 12 acre, with the first interment taking place on 16 February 1880.
 The cemetery features a Grade II listed chapel which was designed by Innocent and Brown.

 The cemetery features a number of Commonwealth War Graves, including 21 casualties of the Second World War and 4 casualties from the First World War.

 The cemetery took its name from the earlier City Road Cemetery which was originally known as Intake Road Cemetery.